 Jump to any of the following sections:

-During the 2021-2022 academic year, University of Indianapolis handed out 30 bachelor's degrees in biological & biomedical sciences.
-This is an increase of 7% over the previous year when 28 degrees were handed out.
+For the most recent IPEDS reporting year, University of Indianapolis handed out 26 bachelor’s degrees in biological & biomedical sciences.

 | In State | Out of State | |